Should You Use QuickBooks For Rental Properties?

 The Limitations Of Using QuickBooks For Rental Properties

-The first limitation of using QuickBooks for a rental property is it’s difficult to set up everything correctly.
+The first limitation of using QuickBooks for a rental property is it’s difficult to set up and easy to make a mess of.
 There’s always a learning curve when adopting new software but this can be particularly difficult when the software isn’t actually designed for your purpose.
 As QuickBooks isn’t designed with landlords in mind, you need an even better understanding of the program before it will start saving you time.

 The second major limitation is that QuickBooks doesn’t have industry-specific features.
 For example, although it facilitates invoice payments, it doesn’t have a tenant portal to allow your tenants to view historical and upcoming payments or set up automated online rent payments.
 In addition, it doesn’t have the functionality to send templated emails to tenants or automate rent reminders.
 Nor does QuickBooks have features like built-in tenant screening.

-Finally, since QuickBooks is not targeted toward landlords, the support documentation and articles don’t provide industry-specific tips and there are limited educational materials to help you utilize the platform to grow your portfolio.
+Finally, since QuickBooks is not targeted toward landlords, the support documentation and tutorials don’t provide industry-specific tips and there are limited educational materials to help you utilize the platform to grow your portfolio.

 Using Landlord Studio Instead Of QuickBooks For Rental Property Management